-I am a very keen Slow Motion Breast Crawler in Holiday Season times.
+I am a very keen Slow Motion Breaststroke Swimmer in Holiday Season times.

-People have been asking me on several occasions in the recent past, “How do you do it Leendert, just how do you master the art of Slow Motion Breast Crawling?”
+People have been asking me on several occasions in the recent past, “How do you do it Leendert, just how do you master the art of Slow Motion Breaststroke Swimming?”

 And I will then have to say, “I don’t know really, it is a gift.
 Something that comes naturally.”
-But then I would be lying of course, the art of Slow Motion Breast Crawling is a matter of practice and you can do it too if you like and make the effort.
+But then I would be lying of course, the art of Slow Motion Breaststroke Swimming is a matter of practice and you can do it too if you like and make the effort.